Languages: Chinese: Advising

 • Pre-Study Abroad: Consult with the Chinese Program Director to discuss and fill out a "Foreign Credit Approval" form prior to departure, send via DocuSign for signatures.

-• During Study Abroad: Make sure to save your syllabi, textbooks & materials, and tests or quizzes, and also get an official transcript to bring back to US.
+• During Study Abroad: Make sure to save your syllabi, textbooks & materials, and tests or quizzes, and also submit an official transcript to the Registrar at GT (good idea to have a copy for in hand too).

 • Upon Return to US: Bring a copy of your transcript and materials to the Program Director to discuss your program.
 The Program Director will fill out a "Non-Resident Credit Report" form which will actually transfer the credits based upon examination of your completed classes/program of study.
-You submit your official transcript from the foreign institution to the Registrar.
-Chinese Advisor submits the "Non-Resident Credit Report" (but needs to refer to a copy of your transcript to assess transfer credits).
+You submit your official transcript from the foreign institution to the GT Registrar following the transfer credit policy and processes.
+The Chinese Program Director typically submits the "Non-Resident Credit Report" (but needs to refer to a copy of your transcript to start assessing transfer credits as your transcript is being delivered to the Registrar).